South Burma (Myanmar) tour

 Day 2 - The Golden Rock - local train to ancient Bago

-Departure by local train for the ancient Mon capital of Pegu, now Bago and on to Kyaiktiyo, departure point for the Golden Rock.
-Yes, the gold leaf-covered boulder balanced precariously on a mountaintop is spectacular, but it’s the whole experience that’s so wonderful.
-Ride halfway up the mountain on an open-topped truck crammed with locals before continuing on foot with the pilgrims for the rest of the way.
+Departure by local train for the ancient Mon capital of Pegu, now Bago and on to Kyaiktiyo, departure point for the Golden Rock – a gold-leaf-covered boulder balanced precariously on a mountaintop.
+Ride halfway up the mountain on an open-topped truck crammed with locals before continuing on foot with the pilgrims.
 Awe-inspiring views and overnight in a ridge-top hotel almost as absurdly situated as the rock itself.

 Transport to the summit can be arranged for the less energetic.